COMMUNITY PROJECTS

 Bringing Small-scale Farmers, Makers, and Bakers Together with Nutrition-minded Consumers

 The Millerton Farmers Market has been operating since 2007, when the idea was proposed by Karen Kisslinger, a local acupuncturist, organic gardener, and meditation teacher who also ran a program at the North East Community Center (NECC) called “Partners for Children.”
 Karen, who was married to local physician Robert Dweck, had been nurturing and nourishing the community for many years.
 She saw the need to promote local farms and healthy food sources and she approached then Executive Director Jenny Hansell who, it turns out, had experience with Greenmarkets in NYC.
 Jenny added teen interns in farming and marketing to the mix.
-Sadly, Karen passed away in 2009, but her legacy lives on with 14 continuous seasons of market operation.
+Sadly, Karen passed away in 2009, but her legacy lives on.

 Starting with six farmers and local musician Charlie Keil playing trombone, the market has grown to as many as 20 vendors at the peak of a season on the grounds of the Millerton Methodist Church.
 It developed into a vital village gathering place for local residents, an outlet for local farmers and food producers, an educational opportunity for youth, and a place for visitors to buy and eat fresh, locally grown produce.
 The market became a participant in the Farmers Market Nutrition Program to serve EBT/SNAP users, Senior Citizens, and WIC program participants.
 In 2015, a weekly Winter Market was established indoors where it continues to thrive when the snow falls.